rorygibson/manager-readme/README.md

 I like Slack; if you can't see me face-to-face, Slack me.

 I get a lot of email.
 I don't read all of it, and I do use Outlook filters.
-If you require a timely or guaranteed response, use Slack.
+If you require a timely or guaranteed response, use Slack or come and talk to me with your voice.

 ## Meetings

 I go to a lot of meetings.
 Meetings are very expensive to an organisation - the time per person, the context switching, the opporunity cost of all the things you could be thinking about instead of sweating in a small room full of technology people...

-Therefore if I run a meeting, I try to make sure that it
+Therefore, if I run a meeting, I try to make sure that it

 a) has an agenda (or at least a declared purpose)
 b) starts on time.
 If you're late, you'll miss the start.
 c) has the right attendees.
 If you'd like to forward a meeting invitation, please confirm with me first so we don't drag in people who have other things to do.

 If I'm attending a meeting and I'm not clear on the purpose of my attendance, I'll ask.

+This document will be updated, and is, perpetually a work in progress.
+Like me.